I think juicing can help everyone become their most healthy selves, whether you’re losing weight or just want to feel better juicing can help.

 A masticating juicer for under $100!
 Hallelujah!

-As I said earlier masticating juicers make more juice from the same amount of fruit and the yield of the Doctor Hetzner is up to scratch.
+As I said earlier masticating juicers make more juice from the same amount of fruit and the yield of the Aicok is up to scratch.
 A lot of juice comes out, no pulp and not heated up.

 The key with this is to cut up the veggies first because it won’t handle big whole vegetables it will jam, but if that does happen and it jams it has a reverse function that you can reverse the motor to get the jam out which is pretty cool.